bibhash112/PRT/faq.md

 ### <a id="35"> </a> How to promote snapshot from Dev to Upper Environments?

--   Login to [uRelease](https://release.cisco.com/login) using your CEC credentials
+-   Login to <a href="https://release.cisco.com:8443/" target="_blank">IBM UrbanCode Release</a> using your CEC credentials
 <img src="images/ur.png" width="1200px">

 -   Click on the Pipeline View and select the application from the drop down list that you wish to deploy